WaylonWalker/waylonwalker.com/pages/til/nvim-telescope-custom-command.md

 _how to pass a custom command to telescope_

 Telescope is the fuzzy file finder I use every day inside of neovim.
-Its pretty fantasic and easy to extent like this.
+Its pretty fantastic and easy to extent like this.
 This first example I am only passing in files from the current working directory by using `ls`.

 ``` vim